Yi-Jacob/ajax-project/README.md

 - User can search and view breweries based off a city
 - User can click dropdown to view more info on the brewery
-- User can bookmark a brewery to view
+- User can bookmark a brewery to their local storage
 - User can view and remove their bookmarks

 ## Preview